1242035/spree/guides/src/content/developer/tutorials/migration.md

 If you don't have option variants, then you may also need to register some stock for the master variant.
-The exact steps depend on how you have configured Spree's [inventory system](/developer/core/inventory.html), but most sites will just need to assign to *p.on_hand*, eg *p.on_hand = 100*.
+The exact steps depend on how you have configured Viauco's [inventory system](/developer/core/inventory.html), but most sites will just need to assign to *p.on_hand*, eg *p.on_hand = 100*.

 #### Shipping category